Cl4sm/Cl4sm.github.io/_includes/blog/2025-08-13_defcon_finals_mcp.md

 I don't think that you can take this approach and solve every CTF challenge out there, a few, I'm sure, but not the majority.

-Is CTF dead?
+`Is CTF dead?`
 Surely not, we adapt, we overcome, we won't let the LLMs win.

-Is CTF changed?
+`Is CTF changed?`
 Yeah, I think so.
 This was not possible a year ago, the advent of LLMs are creeping into every aspect of our lives, even CTF.
-We'll just have to adapt to make challenges more resistant to LLMs.
+We'll just have to make challenges more resistant to LLMs like we have before with any new improvement to challenge solving.

 I'm annoyed that I solved this challenge like this.
 On one hand it's really really cool that technology has gotten to the point of being able to automate this.